THEVAPERSGUIDE

 The Bottom Line

 Just remember: concentrates only.
-Leave the dry herb to devices designed for it.
+Dry herb belongs in devices built for it.

 Related: Atmos Astra 2 Review | What Happened to Atmos Vapes?